syncfusion-content/extension-docs/Extension/Document-Viewer-Extension/Visual-Studio-Code/overview.md

 - **Read-Only Mode**: Protect data from accidental modifications.

-- **Sorting and Filtering**: Organize data efficiently using filter options in column headers for spreadsheet files.
+- **Sorting and Filtering in Spreadsheet**: Organize data efficiently using sorting and filtering options in column headers for spreadsheet (Excel, CSV, TSV) files.